rsoiffer/Forge-of-Power/narrative-rules.md

 ## Inspiration

 Every player has a pool of **inspiration** points that they can spend to influence the story.
 You can spend a point of inspiration to reroll any die roll that any character makes.
-When you do, you must explain how your character influences the roll.
-This can be a very simple way, such as yelling a word of moral support, or
+When you do, you must explain how your character somehow influences the roll.
+Even just yelling a few words of moral support counts.

 You start every session with 1 inspiration point.
 Whenever the GM thinks a player did something cool or immersive, the GM should give that player a point of inspiration.
-You can also earn inspiration through Setbacks, see the section below.
+You can also earn inspiration through Setbacks (see below).
 Unspent inspiration goes away at the end of a session.

 ## Setbacks